 - Law schools are expensive and they may require lawyers to invest a significant amount of time and money.

-- Lawyers may require working for long hours to meet deadlines, they may also go through work life imbalance.
+- Lawyers may be required to work for long hours to meet deadlines, they may also go through work-life imbalance.

 The Bottom Line

 Paralegals and lawyers both are a vital part of the legal industry.
-They have significant contributions in the legal industry, but their duties, roles and responsibilities may differ.
-Paralegals usually provide assistance to the lawyers with cases and clients.
-They help lawyers in providing legal service efficiently.
+They have significant contributions in the legal industry, but their duties, roles, and responsibilities may differ.
+Paralegals usually provide assistance to lawyers with cases and clients.
+They help lawyers in providing legal services efficiently.